SICTIAM/ozwillo-doc/_includes/3-provisioning.md

 ### Protocol
 {: #s3-protocol}

-#### #1 Ozwillo request
+#### #1 PSN request
 {: #s3-1-ozwillo-request}

 ##### Description

-When a purchase act occurs, Ozwillo creates a new [application instance](def-application-instance) in its catalog, in a pending state (since it has not been provisioned for the moment).
+When a purchase act occurs, the platform creates a new [application instance](def-application-instance) in its catalog, in a pending state (since it has not been provisioned for the moment).
 This instance is given a unique and constant `instance_id` and credentials (`client_id` and `client_secret`).
-The `client_secret` must remain to be known only by Ozwillo and the provider.
+The `client_secret` must remain to be known only by the platform and the provider.

-The current behavior of Ozwillo is that `instance_id` and `client_id` are given the same unique GUID value, but this is really an implementation detail subject to change.
+The current behavior of the platform is that `instance_id` and `client_id` are given the same unique GUID value, but this is really an implementation detail subject to change.
 The spec is that `instance_id` is an identifier that won't change over time, when `client_id` may be refreshed.
 {: .focus .important}

 ##### Request command